 Add some realism, which are possible and which will remain as dreams?
-Narrow things down, think of the reasons why a job may not be.
+Narrow things down, think of the reasons why a job may not be possible.
+Your list will reduce but you should now have some new ideas to explore.